segersb/hermes/README.md

 # hermes
+This is a Haskell learning project.

-Trade executor written in Haskell
+WIP - Trade executor written in Haskell